sfeek/SimpleString/README.md

 Notes:

-	Remember to set your char* variables to NULL before calling safe_ functions.
+	Remember to set your char* variables to NULL before calling the first safe_ function.
 	Remember to free() them when finished to prevent memory leaks.